-On Tuesday, June 13, 2017, council (4:2) deemed it unnecessary to send the Moody Centre Transit-Oriented Development (MC TOD) plan for review by the Community Planning Advisory Board (CPAC), despite that step listed as a requirement in council’s own established procedures.
+On Tuesday, June 13, 2017, council (4:2) deemed it unnecessary to send the Moody Centre Transit-Oriented Development (MC TOD) plan for review by the Community Planning Advisory Committee (CPAC), despite that step listed as a requirement in council’s own established procedures.

 Is public input valued?
 Is there any point to having established procedures?
 Is there any point to volunteering on civic committees if the input can be disregarded or, worse, deemed unnecessary or inconvenient for decision-making?

 Does the OCP have any meaningful value?
 It can be amended as council sees fit, which may entail curbing public input as happened on Tuesday, June 13th.
 On the other hand, if residents object to a proposal that falls outside of the OCP parameters, they might be chided as unreasonable, ignorant of the facts, NIMBY, or other pejoratives.

 Councillor Lahti motioned to change the preferred scenario from B to A, meaning no 40-storey towers, but more 26-storey towers (4×12 storey, 9×26 storey).
 A few councillors questioned skipping sending this matter to CPAC for review, but in the end all but two (Glumac, Vagramov) agreed to do it anyway.

 The meeting can be viewed online by selecting the June 13 video link from 2017 Minutes & Agendas.
 The item is 9.2.
 As well, there are some thoughtful comments on this topic in the public input part of the meeting, primarily at the beginning and the end (item 2).

 The city’s Moody Centre TOD webpage (with links to more information) is here.